20 Good movies to Learn Korean

 Best movies to learn Korean

-The story focuses on an old woman who regains her youthful beauty after visiting a photo studio.
-Knowing that her family doesn’t need her, she was sad about her life.
+The story focuses on an older woman who regains her youthful beauty after visiting a photo studio.
+She is sad about her life because she knows her family doesn’t need her.

 From the learners’ perspective, it is a kind of musical movie.
-Thus, it will have a lot of old-age songs.
-These songs are always healthy for learning new vocabularies and even sentence patterns.
+Thus, it will have many old-age songs.
+These songs are always healthy for learning new vocabulary and even sentence patterns.

-Shim Eun-kyung plays the youth version of Grandma, who called herself Oh Doo-ri.
-Whereas the older version of Oh Mal-soon, Na Moon-hee portrays the grandmother.
+Shim Eun-Kyung plays the youth version of Grandma, who calls herself Oh Doo-ri.
+The older version of Oh Mal-soon, Na Moon-hee, portrays the grandmother.

-For K-drama fans, hold on to your seats; you are going to witness a fascinating cameo.
+For K-drama fans, hold on to your seats; you will witness a fascinating cameo.

-It teaches divergent cultural points of knowledge from a South Korean view and perception about society.
+It teaches divergent cultural points of knowledge from a South Korean view and perception of society.

 4. Scandal Makers (과속 스캔들), 2008

-What if you are 36 and you have a 22-year-old daughter you didn’t know exist?
+What if you are 36 and have a 22-year-old daughter you didn’t know existed?

 Hwang Ki Dong, portrayed by Wang Seok Hyun, stated that she is his daughter.

-He can’t reveal he has a daughter as he is a famous personality, and it would ruin his image in front of the media.
+He can’t reveal he has a daughter because he is a famous personality, and doing so would ruin his image in front of the media.

 So what should he do?
 That’s what they base the storyline on.